Second Empire style: Urbanism – Haussmann's renovation of Paris

-The Napoleon III style is inseparable from renovation of Paris under Georges-Eugène Haussmann, the Emperor's Prefect of the Seine between 1852 and 1870.
-The buildings of the renovation show a singularity of purpose and design, a consistency of urban planning that was unusual for the period.
-Numerous public edifices: railway stations, the tribunal de commerce de Paris, and the Palais Garnier were constructed in the style.
-The major buildings, including the Opera House and the Church of Saint Augustine, were designed to be the focal points of the new avenues, and to be visible at a great distance.
+The Napoleon III style is inseparable from the renovation of Paris under Georges-Eugène Haussmann, the Emperor's Prefect of the Seine between 1852 and 1870.
+The buildings of the renovation display a singularity of purpose and design, a consistency of urban planning that was unusual for the period.
+Numerous public edifices — railway stations, the tribunal de commerce de Paris, and the Palais Garnier — were constructed in the style.
+The major buildings, including the Opera House and the Church of Saint Augustine, were designed to serve as the focal points of the new avenues and to be visible from a great distance.

-Napoleon III also built monumental fountains to decorate the heart of the city; his Paris city architect, Gabriel Davioud, designed the polychrome Fontaine Saint-Michel (officially the Fontaine de la Paix) at the beginning of Haussmann's new Boulevard Saint-Michel.
+Napoleon III also built monumental fountains to decorate the heart of the city; his Paris city architect, Gabriel Davioud, designed the polychrome Fontaine Saint-Michel (officially the Fontaine de la Paix) at the head of Haussmann's new Boulevard Saint-Michel.
 Davioud's other major Napoleon III works included the two theatres at the Place du Châtelet, as well as the ornamental fence of Parc Monceau and the kiosks and temples of the Bois de Boulogne, Bois de Vincennes, and other Paris parks.

-The expansion of the city limits by Napoleon III and Haussmann's new boulevards called for the construction of a variety of new public buildings, including the new tribunal de commerce (1861–67), influenced by the French Renaissance style, by Théodore Ballu; and the new city hall of the 1st arrondissement, by Jacques Ignace Hittorff (1855–60), in a combination of Renaissance and Gothic styles.
-The new city hall was located next to the Gothic church of Saint-Germain l'Auxerrois.
-Between the two structures, the architect Théodore Ballu constructed a Gothic bell tower (1862), to link the two buildings.
+The expansion of the city limits by Napoleon III and Haussmann's new boulevards called for the construction of a variety of new public buildings, including the new tribunal de commerce (1861–67), influenced by the French Renaissance style, by Théodore Ballu; and the new city hall of the 1st arrondissement by Jacques Ignace Hittorff (1855–60), combining Renaissance and Gothic styles.
+The new city hall was located beside the Gothic church of Saint-Germain l'Auxerrois.
+Between the two structures, the architect Théodore Ballu constructed a Gothic bell tower (1862) to link the two buildings.

-New types of architecture connected with the economic expansion: railroad stations, hotels, office buildings, department stores, and exposition halls, occupied the center of Paris, which previously had been largely residential.
-To improve traffic circulation and bring light and air to the center of the city, Napoleon's Prefect of the Seine destroyed the crumbling and overcrowded neighborhoods in the heart of the city and built a network of grand boulevards.
-The expanded use of new building materials, especially iron frames, allowed the construction of much larger buildings for commerce and industry.
+New types of architecture connected with economic expansion — railway stations, hotels, office buildings, department stores, and exposition halls — came to occupy the centre of Paris, which had previously been largely residential.
+To improve traffic circulation and bring light and air to the city centre, Napoleon's Prefect of the Seine cleared the overcrowded neighbourhoods at the heart of the city and built a network of grand boulevards.
+The expanded use of new building materials, especially iron frames, allowed the construction of far larger buildings for commerce and industry.